JStockDevelopment/rpssl/README.md

 4. Run the command: `bash runProgram.sh`

 Wins/Losses for each game option are preserved between program runs.
+To reset the program delete the losses.txt and wins.txt files.